SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00012_Full-SQL-Connection-Pool/index.rst

     C:\inetpub\wwwroot\[TreonWesite].

-Please open the file in a Text Editor and search for the section "<appSettings>".
+Please open the file in a text editor and search for the section "<appSettings>".

 .. image:: _static/image001.png